 You may cry sometimes, want to be by yourself or feel run down.
 All this is normal.

 But remember you need to look after yourself properly, and it’s important that you have fun and laugh when you get the chance.
 Laughter is important for everyone, and it’s healthy too!

-Try to keep doing the things you like and make you feel good, from going out with friends to playing football.
-If the sadness does not go away, tell someone you trust.
+Try to keep doing the things you like and that make you feel good, from going out with friends to playing sport.
+If the sadness doesn’t go away, tell someone you trust.

 If your parent, grandparent or family member has a tremor or difficulty moving, it can make people stare and ask questions.
-Don’t feel bad if you are embarrassed.
+Don’t feel bad if you’re embarrassed.